tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 not want to advertise support for delegated credentials or limit the number of probes that a server can perform.

-## The impact of signature forgery attacks
+## The Impact of Signature Forgery Attacks

 When TLS 1.2 servers support RSA key exchange, they may be vulnerable to attacks that allow forging an RSA signature over an arbitrary message [BLEI].